 Learn how to protect your furniture from your dog before they reach the teething stage.

 Above all else, stay patient and calm.
-Eventually, your pup will transition into a responsible dog that doesn’t destroy your things.
+Eventually, your pup will become a responsible dog that doesn’t destroy your things.

 Stop your teething puppy from chewing on furniture

-So, you’ve taken everyone’s advice and done everything you can to keep the house clear of chewable things.
+You’ve taken everyone’s advice and done everything possible to keep the house clear of chewables.

-However, if you can’t seem to protect furniture legs from your dog’s chewing.
-Then it’s time to consider alternatives to chew toys — nip the chewing in the bud if you will!
+However, if you can’t protect furniture legs from your dog’s chewing, consider alternatives to chew toys—nip the chewing in the bud, if you will.

 Distract teething puppies with toys and games